William Robert Brooks: Comet discoveries

-A brief anecdote of his time in Phelps is found on pages 261-262 of "Country Lawyer" written by Bellamy Partridge, who gives him the pseudonym, Billy Bob Rivers.
+A brief anecdote of his time in Phelps is found on pages 261–262 of "Country Lawyer" written by Bellamy Partridge, who gives him the pseudonym, Billy Bob Rivers.

 Brooks observed 16 novel comets at The Smith Observatory in Geneva, New York.

-He specialized in the discovery of comets, including periodic comets 12P/Pons-Brooks and 16P/Brooks.
+He specialized in the discovery of comets, including periodic comets 12P/Pons–Brooks and 16P/Brooks.
 He also discovered the bright naked-eye comet C/1911 O1 (Brooks), and was a pioneer of astrophotography.

 His final comet discovery came on October 20, 1912.
 Brooks was a traveling lecturer at the time and named the comet "Lasell Brooks" after having lectured at Lasell College multiple times.
 This was his final comet discovery.

 William Robert Brooks had discovered 27 comets in his lifetime.
 This is second all time to Jean-Louis Pons, who had discovered 37 a half century earlier.

 The Smith Observatory

 Brooks' success as an astronomer caught the eye of William Smith, a nurseryman and philanthropist.
 Smith had a strong desire to bring astronomy to Geneva to not only further his own academic pursuits, but to also expose his townsmen to a greater understanding of the universe.

 In an effort to become his patron, Smith offered to construct Brooks his own observatory, as well as a house nearby for his family.
 He even met with Brooks, who was working as a photographer in Phelps at the time.
 Eventually, Brooks agreed and in 1888, The Smith Observatory was constructed at Geneva in Ontario County, New York.

 The observatory housed a tower that was 17' in diameter and 34' in height.
-It contained two specialized telescope, both of which were built by John Casey.
+It contained two specialized telescopes, both of which were built by John Casey.
 The first was a 10" aperture equatorial refractor telescope.
 The second was meridian telescope that had an attached astronomical clock.
 Both the dome and mount of the observatory were constructed by the Warner & Swasey Company stationed out of Cleveland, Ohio.

 Brooks used The Smith Observatory to primarily make observations and further his research, but it also served as a teaching location.
 Brooks was known to regularly provide public lectures at the observatory for anyone interested.
-Brooks was even known to publish educational pamphlets explaining and describing the solar system for nearby locals.
+Brooks was even known to publish educational pamphlets explaining and describing the Solar System for nearby locals.
 In 1895, Brooks officially opened the observatory to students of nearby Hobart College.

 Hobart College hired Brooks in 1900 and for the next 20 years, he taught astronomy in the Smith Observatory.
 He was later promoted to Director of the Observatory.
 Brooks was a very popular lecturer amongst the students and garnered the reputation of being known as "Sky" Brooks.

 In 1906, William Smith gifted the observatory to the college for which the college is now named Hobart and William Smith Colleges.
 The observatory is official property of the university.